But did you know the greatest existential threat to kangaroos is the commercial kangaroo industry?

 Therefore, kangaroo populations can’t ‘regenerate’ at the rate they’re being shot for the commercial industry: it is unsustainable.

-As one of the largest buyers of kangaroo leather, NIKE is driving this inhumane massacre.
+As one of the largest buyers of kangaroo leather, ADIDAS is driving this inhumane massacre.

-And, as one of the most popular brands on Earth, NIKE has the power to set an example and shut it down.
+And, as one of the most popular brands on Earth, Adidas has the power to set an example and shut it down.

-We also call on Federal Environment Minister Sussan Ley to put a stop to the industry.
+We also call on Federal Environment Minister Tanya Plibersek to put a stop to the industry.
 Kangaroos deserve better.

 - Mythbusting: Aren’t kangaroos pests in plague numbers?